 From stiff regulatory fines and civil damages to severe reputational hits from publicized breaches, releasing software with security flaws is a bad business practice.
 Security has to be embedded firmly within the software development process, and that’s what DevSecOps is all about.
 In this article, you will learn about the DevSecOps methodology, the key concepts behind the methodology, and how to introduce it into your organization.

-DevSecOps Definition and Meaning
+DevSecOps definition and meaning

 The simplest way to understand DevSecOps is to start with the spelling of the word, where “security” is dropped between “development” and “operations”.
 As the name suggests, DevSecOps places security directly into the software development process.
 The “shift left” DevSecOps philosophy emphasizes the integration of security from the earliest phases of development.
 In other words, “baking security into the code.”